Brazilian Amazon fires surge in July - RFI

 The figure is all the more troubling given that 2019 was already a devastating year for fires in the Amazon, triggering global outcry.

-That has put pressure on Brazil, which holds around 60 percent of the Amazon, to do more to protect the massive forest, seen as vital to containing the impact of climate change.
+That has put pressure on Brazil, which holds around 60 percent of the Amazon basin region, to do more to protect the massive forest, seen as vital to containing the impact of climate change.

 The fires are largely set to clear land illegally for farming, ranching and mining.